oldu73/doc/docs/linux/2-linux-network.md

 This example listens on port 81, accepts connections, and forwards the connections to port 80 on the remote host.

 ---

+## hostname

+The hostname command in Linux is used to display or set the system's hostname.
+It can be used to view the current hostname or to temporarily change it.
+For persistent changes, the hostnamectl command or editing the /etc/hostname file are recommended.

+To display the current hostname, simply type `hostname` in the terminal and press Enter.

+---